RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Methodology

-\nmg{ \head{Network on Chip} Our M3D baseline\cite{aly2018n3xt} uses the meshes of trees (MoT)~\cite{balkan2009mesh} scheme to provide a high-bandwidth connection between the cores and the memory controllers.
-This network supports uniform memory access (UMA) such that each core has the same access latency to any main memory location.
-This incurs additional multiplexing cost, but the M3D baseline amortizes this cost through improved inter-layer connectivity.
-As shown by prior works~\cite{balkan2009mesh}, MoT networks are highly scalable in terms of contention.
-While the number of network links increases when increasing the number of cores, the planar logic area dedicated to the network layers (\fig{\ref{fig:background-n3xt}}) also increases and enables containing the larger network.
-As the network size increases, we consider the effect of larger hop counts in the MoT network on the end-to-end memory access time in our evaluations. }
+\nmg{ \head{Network on Chip} The M3D baseline\cite{aly2018n3xt} uses the meshes of trees (MoT)~\cite{balkan2009mesh} scheme to provide a high-bandwidth connection between the cores and the memory controllers.
+This network supports uniform memory access (UMA) such that each core has the same access latency to any memory channel. }